dfsp-spirit/regfusionr/README.md

 remotes::install_github('dfsp-spirit/regfusionr');
 ```

+You can also use `devtools` instead of `remotes` if you already have it installed.
+For those who haven't, `remotes` is a lot smaller and faster to install though.

-It's unlikely that this package will go to CRAN soon, it requires some data files (about 100 MB), and CRAN only supports 5 MB.
-I'm sure one could work around that somehow, but my time for this is limited.
+It's unlikely that this package will go to CRAN soon, it requires some data files which are about 100 MB in total size, and CRAN only supports 5 MB.
+I know one can work around that, but my time for this is limited.

 ## Citation